 Contactless wearable technology – Payments in style

-From wristbands, fitness trackers and watches to jewellery and smart clothing, there's now a vast range of wearable devices that include payment, and they're proving a big hit with consumers.
+From wristbands, fitness trackers, and watches to jewelry and smart clothing, there's now a vast range of wearable devices that include payment, and they're proving a big hit with consumers.

 An NFC-enabled bracelet for regular shopping

 Their success is all down to two key developments: